DavidWells/markdown-magic/README.md

 * [version-badge](https://github.com/camacho/markdown-magic-version-badge) - Add a badge with the latest version of the project
 * [template](https://github.com/camacho/markdown-magic-template) - Add Lodash template support
 * [dependency-table](https://github.com/camacho/markdown-magic-dependency-table) - Add a table of dependencies with links to their repositories, version information, and a short description
+* [package-scripts](https://github.com/camacho/markdown-magic-package-scripts) - Add a table of `package.json` scripts with descriptions

 ## Adding Custom Transforms